 While many varieties of hellebores exist, Helleborus orientalis, the Lenten Rose, is among the earliest of winter bloomers and offers the widest selection of colors.

-Helleborus foetidus, called the stinking, bear foot or bear paw hellebore, offers flowers in a pastel shade of green and has an unusual fragrance disliked by some, consequently it may be referred to as stinking.
-Foliage of the bear foot hellebore is segmented and serrated, sometimes turning to deep red in cold weather, when it is highly ornamental.
+Helleborus foetidus, called the stinking bear foot or bear paw hellebore, offers flowers in a pastel shade of green and has an unusual fragrance disliked by some; consequently it may be referred to as stinking.
+The foliage of the bear foot hellebore is segmented and serrated, sometimes turning to deep red in cold weather, when it is highly ornamental.
 Flowers may be edged in the deep red to burgundy color.
 This hellebore plant prefers more sun than its oriental counterparts.

-Helleborus niger, the Christmas Rose, features 3-inch blooms of the purest white.
-Many hybrids of hellebores offer a range of flower colors, colors often change as they mature.
+Helleborus niger, the Christmas Rose, features 3-inch (7.5 cm.) blooms of the purest white.
+Many hybrids of hellebores offer a range of flower colors; the colors often change as they mature.